After completing this tutorial, you will be able to:

 You will need a computer with internet access to complete this lesson.

-In the last lesson, we discussed 3 key attributes of a raster dataset:
+In the last lesson, you learned 3 key attributes of a raster dataset:

 - Spatial resolution